How to Get on the Road to Research

 Preparation and Review

 Preparation is key to any project.
-If, for example, we would like to develop a new drug, we must first determine the precursor chemicals, how to obtain them, whether these chemicals are allowed to be brought into the country, the cost of said chemicals, the required instruments, how ‘green’ the reaction is, any by-products that could be produced, the list goes on…
+If, for example, we would like to discover a new drug, we must first determine the precursor chemicals, how to obtain them, whether these chemicals are allowed to be brought into the country, the cost of said chemicals, the required instruments, how ‘green’ the reaction is, any by-products that could be produced, the list goes on…

 Another key factor is to confirm if this new product, method or idea will positively impact the scientific community, compared to existing schemes.
 Comprehensive literature reviews must be performed to prevent publishing something that has already been studied in the past, which would be a major setback if a significant amount of time was already spent.
 Of course, there are many other factors that are not mentioned, but this is enough to show that starting a research project requires fulfilling many conditions.